 #51 can be seen walking below the Falls Platform to and from the fish ladder.
 He commonly fishes the far pool on the north side of the falls, and has attempted to fish the jacuzzi.
 He is usually displaced by most other adult males at the falls. #51 is not known to use the river consistently in the fall.
-2012 was the only year he was seen at Brooks River in September.
+The only year he was seen at Brooks River in September was in 2012. #51 was not identified in 2016, but was seen briefly in early summer 2017.
+In 2018, #51 was observed briefly in July and not seen in the fall.